 React + TypeScript: Handling form onSubmit event

 The example below shows you how to handle the form onSubmit event in React with TypeScript.
-We will use the new things, including functional components and hooks, and not use class-based components.
+We will use the new things, including functional components and hooks, and not use old stuff like class-based components.

 Example Preview